cmpi-standard/headers/updates.md

   the @defgroup statements there.
 * Added documentation for CMPI_INLINE and CMPI_NO_INLINE.
 * Reordered subgroups of group user-definable symbols.
+* Switched macro and inline function into the right order for the first few functions in cmpimacs.h.

 14 July - Karl
 --------------